user profile avatar

 Bio

 Hello!
-My name is Maya and I am a freshman at San Joaquin Delta college and hope to pursue a career in Online Media creation.
-Originally, I was afraid of attempting this career path because I was afraid of failing, not making a living, and disappointing people I care about.
+My name is Maya and I am a freshman at San Joaquin Delta College and hope to pursue a career in Online Media creation.
+Originally, I was afraid of attempting this career path because I feared failing, not making a living, and disappointing people I care about.
 But, by expanding my experience and connecting with the right sources, I began to see that this career is possible.
-I am a self-taught Illustrator with experience using many different media types.
-Through school and outside educational sources, I have experience in most Adobe programs as well as coding languages HTML, CSS, Javascript, and Python.
-In college, with the help of scholarships, I hope to use these skills to pursue my dream career by majoring in computer science.
-If I am granted such scholarships, I will put them towards my career and inspire others that a dream career can be made into reality with determination and hard work.
+I am a self-taught Illustrator with expertise using many different media types.
+Through school and outside educational sources, I have experience in most Adobe programs and coding languages HTML, CSS, Javascript, and Python.
+In college, with the help of scholarships, I plan to use these skills to pursue my dream career by majoring in computer science.
+If I granted such scholarships, I will put them towards my career and inspire others that a dream career can be made into reality with determination and hard work.

 Education